-- 1. The Board of Examiners appoints examiners who are qualified to assess final examinations and other educational components.
-Examiner qualifications vary depending on the type of examination/educational component, resulting in distinct categories.
-All categories require a master's degree, with some requiring a PhD.
-Most categories also require a University Teaching Qualification (UTQ) or completion of specific UTQ workshops.
-Alternatively, examiners can be appointed temporarily while pursuing the UTQ qualification.
-Detailed information on examiner categories and their specific requirements is available on Askpsy.nl. - 2.
-While in principle examiners have to belong to the academic staff of the FPN, FHML and FSE, upon request, the Board of Examiners can also appoint other experts, i.e. non-academic staff, at FPN, FHML and FSE or experts from outside FPN, FHML and FSE as examiner. - 3.
-The Board of Examiners may decide to withdraw an appointment as examiner if the examiner does not adhere to laws and/or the R&R of the Board of Examiners, or if the assessment skills of the examiner e.g., to construct an exam, to examine, and/or to grade an exam has repeatedly proven to be of insufficient quality.
+- 1. The BoE appoints examiners who are qualified to assess exams and other educational components.
+Examiners who coordinate a module/practical (including workshops, skills trainings and colloquia) must hold a master's degree and must have obtained a University Teaching Qualification certificate (UTQ certificate; in Dutch Basis Kwalificatie Onderwijs certificaat BKO-certificaat) or must officially participate in the trajectory towards obtaining this qualification.
+Examiners who are in training to obtain a UTQ certificate will be appointed conditionally for one year and will be supervised by a mentor, who will be responsible for the quality of the exam.
+Examiners assessing a bachelor's thesis must hold a UTQ certificate or a certificate from the relevant FPN, FHML or FSE course on assessing written work or theses. - 2.
+While in principle examiners have to belong to the academic staff of the FPN, FHML and FSE, upon request, the BoE can also appoint other experts, i.e. non-academic staff, at FPN, FHML and FSE or experts from outside FPN, FHML and FSE as examiner. - 3.
+The BoE may decide to withdraw an appointment as examiner if the examiner does not adhere to laws and/or the R&R of the BoE, or if the assessment skills of the examiner e.g., to construct an exam, to examine, and/or to grade an exam has repeatedly proven to be of insufficient quality.